 ‘Your ID tells me otherwise, Mr Jeffrey Abel.’

-Yasmine tried really hard not to react too strongly to the lack of respect that was being given to her.
-It happened quite often that people referred to her with the wrong pronouns.
-Whether someone was willing to correct themselves after a short elucidation from Yasmine mostly depended how open-minded that person was.
+Yasmine tried really hard not to react too strongly to the lack of respect given to her.
+It occurred quite often that people referred to her with the wrong pronouns.
+Whether someone was willing to correct themselves after a short elucidation from Yasmine mostly depended on how open-minded that person was.
 But it didn’t seem like the bigoted police officer was going to respect her gender identity anytime soon.

 ‘My name is Yasmine,’ she corrected him slightly annoyed.

 ‘Then why doesn’t it say so on your passport, sir?’